Skip to content

 Every Permafrost signal answers a permission-posture question: who can do what they should not be able to do.
 A SIEM tells you what already happened.
 A CIEM tells you what could happen if a credential were abused.
 Permafrost does not try to do the SIEM job, and a SIEM does not do the CIEM job well.

-A multi-cloud CIEM has to settle for a lowest-common-denominator model that fits AWS IAM, GCP IAM, and Azure RBAC at the same time.
-The trade-off is real.
-Azure-specific signals get discarded because they do not translate to the other clouds.
+The usual multi-cloud trade-off is to flatten everything into a lowest-common-denominator model that fits AWS IAM, GCP IAM, and Azure RBAC at the same time.
+Cloud-specific signals get discarded because they do not translate across providers, and the depth of each cloud is lost.

 • PIM-aware analysis.
 Eligible-versus-active assignments treated as separate signals, not collapsed into one.